ilevn/FiresideBot/README.md

 3. **Setup configuration**

-The next step is just to create a `config.py` file in the root directory of the bot is with the following template:
+The next step is just to create a `config.py` file in the root directory of the bot with the following template:

 ```py
 token = "" # Your bot's token.